sujoyduttajad/Socket.io-Chat-Application/README.md

 <img src="./chat-page.png" alt="the screenshot of the app large screen"/>
 <img src="./home-page-mobile.png" alt="the screenshot of the app large screen"/> <img src="./chat-page-mobile.png" alt="the screenshot of the app large screen"/>

+# The project structure is distributed into sections -
+* client
+* server
 # The packages included in this app are -
 * Server - It has all the backend packages like  Node.js, Express.js, Socket.io, CORS middleware, and Nodemon server deployment
 * Client - It has all the frontend packages like React, React-router, react-emoji, query-string, and Socket.io Client